 The AlgorithmicFIRE Curriculum Review

 Our blogs provide comprehensive resources to the math, the risks, and the strategies of Financial Independence/Retire Early (FIRE).
-In our Curriculum Review we provide a summary of all our posts to quick-start your journey.
+In our Curriculum Review we provide a summary of key posts to quick-start your journey.
+(Not all topoics about which we have written are covered in this review.)

 Simulate wealth accumulation and sequence of returns risk using Monte Carlo simulation.